felixhaeberle/kirby3-webp/README.md

 ## Options
-You have multiple options when using `kirby3-webp` to configure it to your needs
+You have multiple options when using `kirby3-webp` to configure it to your needs:

 | Option  | Type  | Default  | Description  |
 |---|---|---|---|